 As events that accompanied the establishment of the State of Israel receded into the history books, the extraordinary accomplishments of the Zionist movement also began to fade.
 For many Israelis growing up after 1948, Zionism became a negative term, satirized and trivialized, and the details of its achievements were rarely taught in the Israeli schools.

-Only a half-century after reaching the seemingly inaccessible goal, a small group of intellectuals have turned this unique triumph inside-out.
-Focusing on allegations of systematic discrimination, self-styled post-Zionists place primary emphasis on individual equality and rights, calling for the transformation of Israel from a particularist Jewish state to a "state of all of its citizens."
+Only a half-century after the seemingly inaccessible goal of statehood was realized, a small group of intellectuals have turned this unique triumph inside-out.
+Focusing on allegations of systematic discrimination, self-styled “post-Zionists” place primary emphasis on individual equality and rights, calling for the transformation of Israel from a particularist Jewish state into a “state of all of its citizens.”
 Many adopt the terminology of post-modernism and deconstructionism, and the more radical among them equate Zionism with intolerant chauvinist nationalism, echoing the traditional Arab position that the Jewish state was born in sin, at the expense of the rights of the Palestinians.1

-In response, critics argue that post-Zionists and "new historians" are alienated from Israeli society,2 and reflect the exhaustion of decades of conflict, the desire for individual attention, and other psychological factors.
-(These factors were illustrated in the recent case of a graduate student at Haifa University who admitted that his thesis claiming to document a massacre during the 1948 War of Independence had been fabricated.)3 In many ways, post-Zionism shares many of the characteristics of the intellectual and political waves of secular messianism that swept the diaspora during the turmoil of modernization and emancipation.
-Like the disproportionate and self-destructive support for Bolshevism in Russia and Eastern Europe of the nineteenth and early twentieth centuries, today's post-Zionists reflect a profound desire for assimilation.4
+In response, critics argue that post-Zionists and “new historians” are alienated from Israeli society2 and reflect the exhaustion of decades of conflict, the desire for individual attention, and other psychological factors.
+(These factors were illustrated in the recent case of a graduate student at Haifa University, who admitted that his thesis claiming to document a massacre during the 1948 War of Independence had been fabricated.3) In many ways, post-Zionism shares many of the characteristics of the intellectual and political waves of secular messianism that swept the Diaspora during the turmoil of modernization and emancipation.
+Like the disproportionate and self-destructive support for Bolshevism in Russia and Eastern Europe of the nineteenth and early twentieth centuries, today’s post-Zionists reflect a profound desire for assimilation.4

 Following the decimation of European Jewry and the disappearance of the largest remaining diaspora communities through assimilation, efforts to dismantle the achievements of Zionism from within are tantamount to collective suicide.5 Without the political base provided by the State of Israel, the institutional and cultural foundations of the Jewish people are unlikely to survive more than a generation or two.
-Reflecting this bleak forecast, even a number of liberal secular Israelis such as MK Amnon Rubinstein (Meretz) have distanced themselves from the self-destruction of post-Zionism, reemphasizing the importance of the Jewish state.
+Reflecting this bleak forecast, even a number of liberal secular Israelis such as the former MK Amnon Rubinstein and now Dean of Reichman University have distanced themselves from the self-destruction of post-Zionism, reemphasizing the importance of the Jewish state.

 In the context of this debate, the decisions of the High Court of Justice take on particular importance.
-Under Chief Justice Aharon Barak, the court has been willing and often eager to play an active role in attempting to adjudicate the most central and conflictual aspects of Israeli society.
-Judge Barak's controversial opinions on issues such as the interaction between religion and state, equality and individual rights, and the balance between the principles of Western liberal democracy and the values of Jewish tradition have transformed the judiciary into a highly visible and very active player in the Israeli political process.
-In this process, Judge Barak has applied many precedents from European and Anglo-Saxon jurisprudence, while generally diminishing the importance of Jewish law and norms.
+Under Chief Justice Aharon Barak, the court was willing and often eager to play an active role in attempting to adjudicate the most central and conflictual aspects of Israeli society.
+Judge Barak’s controversial opinions on issues such as the interaction between religion and state, equality and individual rights, and the balance between the principles of Western liberal democracy and the values of Jewish tradition have transformed the judiciary into a highly visible and very active player in the Israeli political process.
+In this process, Judge Barak applied many precedents from European and Anglo-Saxon jurisprudence, while generally diminishing the importance of Jewish law and norms.
 In this and other contexts, there are some disturbing similarities in approach between the opinions issued by the High Court and the post-Zionist framework.

-Qaadan vs. Katzir - Reactions to the Opinion
+Qaadan vs. Katzir ‒ Reactions to the Opinion